 The problem is… something always happens.

-Top 3 things to look out for on a Residential Construction Video Monitoring proposal:
+Top 3 things to look out for on a Residential Construction Video Monitoring proposal

 1 – Are the houses behind the pole being watched?